svpino/twitter/README.md

 * [Generalization and neural networks](https://twitter.com/svpino/status/1360462217829900290?s=20) — After going through **convolutions**, this thread explains **how neural networks generalize**.
 There are many pictures of bunnies involved, but I really liked the storyline to explain things as simply as possible.

-* [Metrics and imbalanced classification problems](https://twitter.com/svpino/status/1357302018428256258?s=20) — An explanation about three of the most important metrics we use: **accuracy**, **precision**, and **recall**.
-More specifically, this thread shows what happens when we focus on the **wrong metric** using an **imbalanced classification problem**.

-* [Everything you need to know about the batch size](https://twitter.com/svpino/status/1358286876822679552?s=20) — When using **Gradient Descent**, the **batch size** is one of the most consequential hyperparameters at our disposal.
-This thread explains everything you need to know about the batch size.

-* [Splitting your datasets](https://twitter.com/svpino/status/1359827674097672195?s=20) — I'm sure you've heard that we **split** our datasets into **different subsets** right before running our machine learning algorithms.
-This thread is an explanation of why we do that.
-What's the goal of each subset, and how to use them.

-* [Splitting your data migh be problematic](https://twitter.com/svpino/status/1377975882179039232?s=20) — Splitting your data by using a percentage may be a problem and you may be giving your models an unfair advantage.

 * [An introduction to Label and One-Hot encoding](https://twitter.com/svpino/status/1364923419922493444?s=20) — **Encoding features** from a dataset is a very common transformation that data scientists have to do before running machine learning algorithms.
 This thread covers **Label** and **One-Hot encoding**, how they work and how to use them.